What is the Peliqan MCP Server?

-The Peliqan MCP (Model Context Protocol) server lets AI assistants like Claude Code and Claude Desktop talk directly to your Peliqan account.
+The Peliqan MCP (Model Context Protocol) Server lets AI assistants like Claude.ai, Claude Code, Claude Desktop and ChatGPT talk directly to your Peliqan account.
 Once connected, the AI can explore your data, debug pipelines, write and run data apps, manage query tables, and call API endpoints — all without leaving your chat.
-Think of it as giving Claude a direct line into Peliqan.
+Think of it as giving Claude (or any other MCP Client) a direct line into Peliqan.

 Prerequisites